 However, we must remember that verilog is not like other programming languages.
 When we write verilog code we are describing hardware and not writing software.

 Therefore, we have at least one case where we can use an infinite loop - to generate a clock signal in our verilog testbench.

-To create a clock signal, we need a way of continually inverting the signal at regular intervals.
-The forever loop provides us with an easy way to do this in verilog.
+To do this, we need a way of continually inverting the signal at regular intervals.
+The forever loop provides us with an easy method to implement this.

 The verilog code below shows how we can use the forever loop to generate a clock in our testbench.
-It is important to note that any loops we write must be contained with a procedural block.
+It is important to note that any loops we write must be contained with in a procedural block or generate block.

 initial begin clk = 1'b0; forever begin #1 clk = ~clk; end end

 When we write testbenches in verilog, we have some inbuilt tasks and functions which we can use to help us.

 Collectively, these are known as system tasks or system functions and we can identify them easily as they always begin wtih a dollar symbol.